Generic Name: ivermectin (oral) (EYE ver MEK tin)

 You should not use Stromectol if you are allergic to it.

 To make sure Stromectol is safe for you, tell your doctor if you have:

 cancer, HIV or AIDS, or other conditions that can weaken your immune system.

-FDA pregnancy category C. It is not known whether ivermectin will harm an unborn baby.
+It is not known whether Stromectol will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Ivermectin can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Take ivermectin on an empty stomach, at least 1 hour before or 2 hours after a meal.
+Take Stromectol on an empty stomach, at least 1 hour before or 2 hours after a meal.

-To effectively treat your infection, you may need to take ivermectin again several months to a year after your first dose.
+To effectively treat your infection, you may need to take Stromectol again several months to a year after your first dose.

 If you have a weak immune system (caused by disease or by using certain medicine), you may need to take more than one dose of ivermectin.
-Some people with weak immune systems need to take this medicine on a regular basis.
+Some people who have a weak immune system need to take this medicine on a regular basis.
 Follow your doctor's instructions.

 To make sure this medicine is working, you may need to provide frequent stool samples.